-If you’re a gift basket or subscription service with cheese or food items that pair well with cheese, run an email capture that day with a free block in their order/first box if they purchase today!
+If you’re a gift basket or subscription service with food items that pair well with cheese or simply cheese itself, run an email capture that day with a free block in their order/first box if they purchase today!
 Use radio buttons to let them pick their preferred kind for maximum personalization!

-But like other holidays, it can be a challenging time for some; we highly encourage providing the option to opt-out of Fathers Day campaign messaging; that empathy will go a long way for helping consumers who are otherwise struggling.
+But like other holidays, it can be a challenging time for some; we highly encourage providing the option to opt out of Father’s Day campaign messaging; that empathy will go a long way in helping consumers who are otherwise struggling.
 Once you’ve done this & set up those opt-outs with exclusion from campaigns, create your on and off-site messaging.

 Another great option for gifting inspiration is to leverage influencer marketing.
 Have your ambassadors create their own gift guides based on their audience’s interests and style—then create an onsite experience targeting each influencer’s campaign UTMs.
 These can greet their followers with an offer, drive them to a dedicated landing page rounding up their recommendations, etc.